-Peace-enforcement units are meant to adapt peace-keeping operations to the post Cold War era.
-Peace-keeping operations, which are not mentioned in the UN Charter, were designed by Secretary-General Dag Hammarsköld as an alternative to the incapacity of the Security Council to act as the central UN body for the maintenance of international peace and security.
-These operations were originally supported by "middle powers" which were concerned with the inability of the Security Council to fulfill its primary role due to superpower rivalry.
-The proliferation of ethnic and intrastate conflicts has created a new need to which peace-keeping operations are not suited.
-As Michael Renner explains: "The traditional peacekeeping model is based on the principles of impartiality, nonviolence, consent of all parties, and no deployment without an established cease-fire.
+Peace-enforcement units are meant to adapt peacekeeping operations to the post Cold War era.
+Peacekeeping operations, which are not mentioned in the UN Charter, were designed by Secretary-General Dag Hammarsköld as an alternative to the inability of the Security Council to act as the central UN body for the maintenance of international peace and security.
+These operations were originally supported by 'middle powers', which were concerned with the inability of the Security Council to fulfill its primary role because of superpower rivalry.
+The proliferation of ethnic and intrastate conflicts has created a new need to which peacekeeping operations are not suited.
+As Michael Renner explains:

+The traditional peacekeeping model is based on the principles of impartiality, nonviolence, consent of all parties, and no deployment without an established cease-fire.
 It is workable in cases where the UN is called upon by the warring parties themselves to police a cease-fire.
-But it appears unworkable in the two types of situations that the UN is increasingly getting involved in: those in which it is invited to facilitate a demilitarization but the combatants fail to comply with the terms they early agreed to; and those in which it intervenes against the express wishes of one or more of the contenders, for humanitarian purposes."
-However, the alternatives suggested to the ill-adapted peace-keeping operations are controversial and reveal deep ideological disparities between member states.
+But it appears unworkable in the two types of situations that the UN is increasingly getting involved in: those in which it is invited to facilitate a demilitarization but the combatants fail to comply with the terms they early agreed to; and those in which it intervenes against the express wishes of one or more of the contenders, for humanitarian purposes.40

+However, the alternatives suggested to the ill-adapted peacekeeping operations are controversial and reveal deep ideological disparities between member states.

-The United Nations' ability to maintain international peace and security remained limited even after the demise of the Soviet Empire.
-Boutros-Ghali's Agenda for Peace soon appeared somewhat idealistic and unreal as the cooperation between the United States and the Soviet Union during the Gulf War did not last and did not lay down the foundations of a new security system.
-Therefore, while the Security Council is still impotent because of the lack of consensus between its Permanent Members, the alternatives to its inability to act (i.e. peace-keeping operations) are not adapted to the proliferation of ethnic conflicts, and the suggested solutions to this inadequacy (i.e. peace-enforcement units) are controversial and reveal ideological disputes between member states.
-Therefore, it is difficult to escape the logical conclusion reached by Abba Eban: "The central truth in diplomacy is that there are no collective solutions to individual crisis."
+The UN's ability to maintain international peace and security remained limited even after the demise of the Soviet Empire.
+Boutros-Ghali's Agenda for Peace soon appeared somewhat idealistic and unreal as the cooperation between the United States and the Soviet Union during the Gulf War did not last and failed to lay down the foundations of a new security system.
+Therefore, while the Security Council is still impotent because of the lack of consensus between its Permanent Members, the alternatives to its inability to act (peacekeeping operations) are not adapted to the proliferation of ethnic conflicts, and the suggested solutions to this inadequacy (peace-enforcement units) are controversial and reveal ideological disputes between member states.
+Therefore, it is difficult to escape Abba Eban's conclusion: 'The central truth in diplomacy is that there are no collective solutions to individual crisis.'41

-There is no more volonté générale among member states than among citizens of a same country.
-Rousseau's eccentric idea implies, as he admitted himself, that a citizen who does not identify with the "general will" will have to be convinced that he actually does.
+There is no more volonté générale among member states than among citizens of the same country.
+Rousseau's eccentric idea implies, as he admitted himself, that a citizen who does not identify with the 'general will' will have to be convinced that he actually does.
 Threats and blackmail have been commonly used by certain member states in order to gather the majority needed at the General Assembly to pass their partisan resolutions.
-However, such devices do not suffice to build a two-third majority at the General Assembly and to obtain, at the same time, the support of the Permanent Members of the Security Council.
-Nor can the financial pressure from the United States (although efficient to obtain budget cuts) gather the required majority for the implementation of real reform.
+However, such devices do not suffice to build a two-thirds majority at the General Assembly and to obtain, at the same time, the support of the Permanent Members of the Security Council.
+Nor can the financial pressure from the United States (although effective in gaining budget cuts) gather the required majority for the implementation of real reform.